Normal stream student achieves his dream of becoming a doctor

-SINGAPORE - Never in his wildest dreams did Dr Tan Jun Xiang, now 26, imagine he would one day become a doctor.
+Never in his wildest dreams did Dr Tan Jun Xiang, now 26 years old, imagine he would one day become a doctor.

 At least not while he was in secondary school.

-SINGAPORE - Never in his wildest dreams did Dr Tan Jun Xiang, now 26, imagine he would one day become a doctor.
+Never in his wildest dreams did Dr Tan Jun Xiang, now 26 years old, imagine he would one day become a doctor.

 At least not while he was in secondary school.